Colorful Houses in Trondheim Norway

 By Elizabeth B. Thomsen

 The Trondheim Old Town Bridge (Gamle Bybro) spans the Nidelva River, connecting the city center with the charming Bakklandet district.
-Built in 1861, this distinctive red bridge has become one of Trondheim’s most photographed landmarks and an essential part of the city’s identity.
+Built in 1861, this recognizable red bridge has become one of Trondheim’s most photographed landmarks and an essential part of the city’s identity.

 Often called the “Portal of Happiness” or “Gate of Happiness,” the bridge features two classical gateway portals at either end.
 These ornamental structures were designed not just for aesthetic purposes but as symbolic gateways welcoming travelers into the heart of the city.

 From the bridge, visitors enjoy spectacular views of the colorful wooden warehouses that line the river.
 These historic buildings, painted in bright reds, yellows, and ochres, were once used by merchants to store goods and now house apartments, restaurants, and shops.
-Their reflections in the calm waters of the Nidelva create picture-perfect scenes that capture Trondheim’s special character.
+Their reflections in the calm waters of the Nidelva create scenic scenes that capture Trondheim’s special character.

 For the best experience, visit the bridge at different times of day to see how changing light transforms the view of the warehouses and the river.
-Early morning offers peaceful solitude, while sunset bathes the scene in golden light that highlights the buildings’ vibrant colors.
+Early morning offers peaceful solitude, while sunset bathes the scene in golden light that highlights the buildings’ lively colors.

 Bakklandet District Trondheim